 While animals readily adjust their behavior to adapt to relevant changes in the environment, the neural pathways enabling these changes remain largely unknown.
-Here, using multiphoton imaging, we investigated whether feedback from the piriform cortex to the olfactory bulb supports such behavioral flexibility.
-To this end, we engaged head-fixed mice in a multimodal rule-reversal task guided by olfactory and auditory cues.
-Both odor and, surprisingly, the sound cues triggered cortical bulbar feedback responses which preceded the behavioral report.
-Responses to the same sensory cue were strongly modulated upon changes in stimulus-reward contingency (rule reversals).
-The re-shaping of individual bouton responses occurred within seconds of the rule-reversal events and was correlated with changes in the behavior.
-Optogenetic perturbation of cortical feedback within the bulb disrupted the behavioral performance.
-Our results indicate that the piriform-to-olfactory bulb feedback carries reward contingency signals and is rapidly reformatted according to changes in the behavioral context.
+Here, using multiphoton imaging, we investigate whether feedback from the piriform cortex to the olfactory bulb supports such behavioral flexibility.
+To this end, we engage head-fixed male mice in a multimodal rule-reversal task guided by olfactory and auditory cues.
+Both odor and, surprisingly, the sound cues trigger responses in the cortical bulbar feedback axons which precede the behavioral report.
+Responses to the same sensory cue are strongly modulated upon changes in stimulus-reward contingency (rule-reversals).
+The re-shaping of individual bouton responses occurs within seconds of the rule-reversal events and is correlated with changes in behavior.
+Optogenetic perturbation of cortical feedback within the bulb disrupts the behavioral performance.
+Our results indicate that the piriform-to-olfactory bulb feedback axons carry stimulus identity and reward contingency signals which are rapidly re-formatted according to changes in the behavioral context.